 One person has died as cases of cholera hit 73 in Homa Bay County.

-The girl died on Wednesday last week before samples from her body were taken for testing at Homa Bay County referral hospital when it was discovered that she had suffered from cholera.
+The girl died on Wednesday last week before her body samples were taken for a medical test at Homa Bay County referral hospital.

-“It is sad we have lost one person to a cholera outbreak.
-This is after medical results showed the death resulted from cholera,” Osuri said.
+“It is sad that we have lost one person due to a cholera outbreak.
+This is after medical results that the death resulted from cholera,” Osuri said.

-The surveillance team on the ground includes those who are sensitizing residents on preventive measures against the disease.
-The team also has medics who are treating the patients.
+The surveillance team on the ground includes those who are sensitizing residents on preventive measures against the disease and those who are attending to the patients for medication.

-“I urge residents to be calm as we are fighting the spread of the disease in our county,” Osuri said as he urged residents to maintain hygiene.
+“I urge residents to be calm as we are fighting the spread of the disease in our county,” Osuri said.